White Smoke From Exhaust – Main Causes and Fixes

 When a car engine is running as it should, you shouldn’t notice anything coming out of the tailpipe.

-However, if there’s white smoke coming from the exhaust, there’s likely something that needs your attention.
+However, if there’s faint smoke coming from the exhaust, there’s likely something that needs your attention.

 What causes white exhaust smoke?
-Possible causes include:
+Potential causes include:

 • Condensation in the Tailpipe